-Unless you’re super into Little House on the Prairie, chances are you’d prefer not to manually lift buckets of water out of a deep well several times a day.
-So be sure to give your modern-day alternative, the water well pump, some occasional maintenance—lest you should experience a ‘Wilder’ existence in the near-future.
+Unless you’re really into Little House on the Prairie, chances are you’d prefer not to manually lift buckets of water out of a deep well several times a day.
+So be sure to give your modern-day alternative, the water well pump, some occasional maintenance—lest you should experience a ‘Wilder’ existence in the near future.

 Leave It to the Professionals

 This is one of those cases where any physical maintenance of your system is best left to those with the right training and equipment.
-Many a well-meaning homeowner has tried to fix an ‘easy’ water well pump problem, only to make it worse and more expensive to fix.
-You also run the risk of introducing bacteria to your primary water source just by removing the lid, and there’s the possibility of electrocution when working with submersible pumps.
-Save yourself a lot of headache—call a professional.
+Many well-meaning homeowners have tried to fix an ‘easy’ water well pump problem, only to make it worse and more expensive to fix.
+You also run the risk of introducing bacteria to your primary water source just by removing the lid—plus there’s the possibility of electrocution when working with submersible pumps.
+Save yourself a lot of headaches.
+Call a professional.